 The Rate of Injury Accidents Among Motorcyclists

 The statistics compiled by the Insurance Information Institute (III) provide a good estimate of how prevalent motorcycle accidents could be.
-According to the III, there were approximately 89,000 motorcycle accidents with injuries in 2017.
-This represented a notable drop from 104,000 in the previous year.
-In 2017, there were 8,715,204 motorcycles registered in the United States.
+According to the III, there were approximately 84,000 motorcycle accidents with injuries in 2019.
+This represented a slight increase from the previous year.
+In 2019, there were 8,596,314 motorcycles registered in the United States.

 If every registered motorcycle had a unique owner and no rider was injured more than once that year, it would mean roughly one percent of all motorcyclists were injured in a crash.
 Due to the fact that many accidents may not be reported, it is safe to assume then that even more than one percent of all motorcyclists are involved in a crash.
 However, there may be many motorcycle accidents that never result in an insurance claim.